kujdolovsky/kujdolovsky/README.md

 ## Hello 👋
 My name is Lukasz, I'm currently studying Automation and Robotics at Warsaw University of Tecvhnology.
 I love to see the results of my work in the real world so I like working on projects combining software and hardware the most.
+See the repositories of my latest public projects below.

 <!--
 **kujdolovsky/kujdolovsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.